 #3 Ubiquitous presence of handheld devices such as smartphones, tablets and portable games consoles: This is also consistent with the one major modifiable risk factor for myopia, which is near work activity such as reading.

 #4 Lack of daytime outdoor activity: Even when children are not reading or studying, their break time commonly involves playing games on handheld devices, reducing actual physical, outdoor play and engaging in further near work activity.

 What Can Be Done To Arrest This Trend?

 Recently completed local studies show that the use of atropine eye drops is the most effective way of controlling myopia progression, reducing progression by as much as 60%.
 This means that if the normal increase in myopia is by 1 Dioptre (100 degrees) per year for a child, he would now only increase by 0.4 Dioptres (40 degrees) yearly with the use of atropine eye drops.

 In the past, eye drops with higher concentrations of atropine were associated with unpopular side effects – dilated pupils and deep relaxation of the eye’s internal muscles.
 This translates to a need for sunglasses for outdoor activity and spectacles for reading for children on atropine drops.

 However, the latest studies using lower concentration atropine eye drops (at 0.01%) resulted in negligible side effects and at 2 years, the effect was effectively the same as the drops of higher concentration.
 Moreover, the rebound of myopia progression was also reduced significantly with the 0.01% atropine drops.
-An oft asked question about the use of atropine has been about when to stop.
-As growth of the human eye stabilises in the late teens at around 18 years, the stoppage of eye drops at this age would likely be optimal.
+An oft-asked question about the use of atropine has been about when to stop.
+As the growth of the human eye stabilises in the late teens at around 18 years, the stoppage of eye drops at this age would likely be optimal.

 Outdoor Play, Better Eyes